Are you suffering yield reductions from using blended fertilisers on grass?

 Blended compound fertilisers are cheaper than True Granular Compounds, but an uneven spread of nutrients from a blend can lead to yield penalties.

-Spread test data on blends in 2015 shows the problem:
+Recent spread test data on blends shows the problem:

 For a blended 25.0.13 (7.5 SO3) fertiliser, the actual analysis of the fertiliser landing at each point of the bout revealed a variation in N content ranging from 25% to 21%, so that at the outer halves of the spread pattern, the N content of the fertiliser was much reduced.